NORTHERN DIVING CO.

 Northern Diving Co., formed in 2000, was a Minneapolis rock band that sought to embrace both American and Brit alt rock influences.
 In seeking to welcome each band member’s influences, Northern Diving Co. was one the beginning seed of The Law Collective.

-The band evolved through lineup changes that took a five-piece, fronted by Justin Law and Erin Kate, to a four-piece led by Law and manned by drummer Justin Korhonen, bassist Mark L. Jonsson, and guitarist Matt Uttech.
-NDCO’s quick rise took them to weekend slots at Minneapolis venues before the band went into hiatus, delivering live shows remembered for their sonic and emotional intensity and two albums that continue to stand the test of time.
+The band evolved through lineup changes, beginning as a five-piece fronted by Justin Law and Erin Kate, morphing into a trio, and then settling into four-piece with Law on vocals and guitars, drummer Justin Korhonen, bassist Mark L. Jonsson, and guitarist Matt Uttech.
+NDCo quickly rose to weekend slots at Minneapolis venues and then disintegrated before most were the wiser.

-Before going silent, NDCO placed tracks on two compilation records, one titled Unsung Heroes and another through Velvet Blue Music, and shared stages with national bands such as Switchfoot and PFR.
+Before going silent, NDCo placed tracks on compilation record Unsung Heroes and one from Velvet Blue Music, sharing stages with national bands such as Switchfoot and PFR.

 The last two songs of Going Under Killed By Wonder signaled what was to come, unbeknownst to the band.
-“Sweet Sweetly” and “Seem Too Simple” conclude the album on a decidedly sparse and acoustic note, with the focus more specifically on Law’s voice.
-The next release from Law, The Phoenix, would begin with a thematic nod to his past in the opening track “Here Underwater.”
+“Sweet Sweetly” and “Seem Too Simple” conclude the album on a decidedly sparse and acoustic note, resting more specifically on Law’s voice.
+The next release from Law, The Phoenix, would begin with a thematic nod to his past with NDCo in the opening track “Here Underwater.”